PogoDigitalism/RobloxAuthenticator/README.md

 This is an easy-to-use wrapper written in 100% Python to automate process of Roblox' **2FA MOBILE authentication** system.
 RobloxAuthenticator contains both a synchronous and asynchronous way of making these requests!

+`❗ This is **NOT** a 2FA bypasser and can not be used to steal Roblox accounts.
+I strongly discourage account theft and any other malicious forms of such.
+This library is not made for the intend of such.
+This library is simply for enthusiastic people like me who want to make their life easier and do good for others.`

     ⚠️ RobloxAuthenticator requires the external pyotp, requests and aiohttp libraries to function. ⚠️